philsturgeon/awesome-earth/README.md

 - [Sense](https://sense.com/) - Sense is a home energy monitor that gives real-time insight into your home’s energy usage.
 Sense gives people the knowledge they need to reduce their energy costs and usage, with profound effects on the environment- the company estimates that its users are saving a total of 53 million pounds of CO2 annually.
 - [Solar Thermal Energy](https://en.wikipedia.org/wiki/Solar_thermal_energy) - Solar thermal technology can be used for cooking, heating your home through radiant floors, radiators, or forced air.
 It can be used to heat water directly for hot showers too.
 - [Solar Water Heaters](https://www.energy.gov/energysaver/water-heating/solar-water-heaters) - Solar hot water systems capture thermal energy from the sun and use it to heat water for your home.
 Systems can either be passive or active – while passive systems use gravity and natural circulation, active systems use pumps and controls to circulate water.
+## Jobs
+- [Climate Careers](https://climate.careers/) - Site that helps people find high-impact, high-paying jobs at organizations advancing climate solutions, research, policy, education, and advocacy for climate action.
+Software engineers, photographers, sales, operations, researchers, all sorts of jobs here.

+- [GoodWork](https://www.goodwork.ca/) - GoodWork is a Canadian community of environmental changemakers, sustainability professionals, job seekers and volunteers.

+- [Green Jobs](hhttps://greenjobs.glideapp.io) - Application that helps users find green jobs in top US cities.
+- [GreenJobs](https://greenjobs.com) - Site advertising a wide variety of green jobs to enhance your environmental career.
+- [The Guardian, Climate Change Jobs](https://jobs.theguardian.com/jobs/climate-change/) - The Guardian advertises the latest climate change jobs in the UK and some areas of Europe/Asia.
 ## Land-Management
 - [Creating a Land Trust](https://conservationtools.org/guides/150-what-is-a-land-trust) - A land trust is a charitable organization that acquires land or conservation easements, or that stewards land or easements, for conservation purposes.
 Land owners may consider designating portions of their land as a land trust, in order to preserve natural features in perpetuity, and be eligible for tax benefits as a result.
 - [Dronecoria](http://dronecoria.org/) - Open-source drone reforestation technology.
 Drones, coupled with native coated seeds, can transform the efficiency with which we restore ecosystems.